Surprised by Ignorance: Cult of Dusty

-In preparing for the next book in my series (dealing with Jesus as he appears in ancient authors outside the New Testament), I have done some preparation not just by reading the books by various Jesus mythicists, but also in checking websites that cater to the mythicist crowd.
+In recent months, I have been checking websites that cater to the Jesus mythicist crowd.
 While I expected to find much in the way of poor material, I have been astonished by the vast wall of sheer ignorance one finds in such quarters.
-Oh sure, I began with low expectations from that crowd but the reality is even worse than I imagined
+Oh sure, I began with low expectations but the reality is even worse than I imagined

-As my first example of such ignorance, there is a video I was directed to by some guy on Youtube named Dusty Smith who has a channel called “Cult of Dusty.”
+As my first example of such ignorance, I was directed to a video produced by some guy on Youtube named Dusty Smith who has a channel called “Cult of Dusty.”
 His shtick is to insult Christianity and Christians in between random bits of profanity and poor reasoning concerning the same.
 The only way I can describe him is as the Bill Maher for atheist rednecks.
 One supposes he might actually find that a compliment … it isn’t.

 Take for example, a video he did titled Jesus Never Existed.
 Like most who support this position, he seems to take it as “rational” despite just about everyone who might be considered an expert on the history of religion from every perspective (including atheists) believing it is a crank viewpoint left to ideologues and crackpot conspiracy theorists.
 Even more revealing than using a belief with less scholarly support than the Psychic Friends Network as a sign of clear thinking was his own tale of how he came to this revelation.